FADM-DCMN-CORY-A-HOFSTAD-USN/Helminth-Parasite-Treatment/README.md

 Clinical Application
 --------------------

+**Virus Treatment Centers (VirusTC)** serves as a primary clinical hub and research partner for the development of plant-based biological products and naturopathic protocols.
+Accessible at <https://virustreatmentcenters.com>, the organization focuses on providing original medical content and branded treatments designed for naturopathy professionals.
+Their work involves the testing and cultivation of advanced botanical variants, such as *Azadirachta Sativa*, in collaboration with the Agriculture Pathology Institute to ensure high-power medicinal yields for patient care.

 The methodologies detailed in this repository are utilized in-clinic by naturopathy professionals and by the **Agriculture Pathology Institute** (accessible at <https://agriculturepathology.com>).
 These treatments bridge the gap between agricultural pathology---optimizing plant-based medicinal potency---and clinical medicine.

 Approved Naturopathic Treatments